Robert Abercromby (saddler): Abercromby the masquer

 A Mr Abercromby took part in court masques, and this man is often said to have been a saddler.
-The masques were Ben Jonson's For the Honour of Wales and Love Restored.
-John Chamberlain described Abercromby and John or James Auchmoutie as "high dancers".
+The masques included Ben Jonson's For the Honour of Wales, Love Restored, and The Irish Masque.
+John Chamberlain described Abercromby and John or James Auchmoutie as "high dancers", and Robert Sidney, Viscount Lisle called them the "choicest dancers".
 John Auchmoutie was not an aristocrat, but he was a Scottish laird and a groom of the bedchamber.
 He was keeper of the royal wardrobe in Scotland.

+Patrick Abercromby

 Patrick Abercromby travelled to Heidelberg in April 1613 with Princess Elizabeth after her marriage to Frederick V of the Palatinate, ranked with James Auchmoutie, a brother of John Auchmoutie.
+With Sir John Sandilands, he was given a free gift of £100 in 1614.

 Abercromby of the queen's wardrobe

-Sir George Abercromby was an officer of the wardrobe to Anne of Denmark in England, probably in succession to David Abercromby who died in 1609.
+Sir George Abercromby was an officer of the wardrobe of Anne of Denmark in England, probably in succession to David Abercromby who died in 1609.
 Their role in the household included making payments to the goldsmith George Heriot for the queen's jewels.
 David Abercromby's will mentions that in June 1609 Jean Drummond and Lady Fleetwood stayed at his bedside and declared his will to them.
 He was related to Jean Drummond.
 George Abercromby pawned the queen's jewels with Rebecca Romney.
 He was granted an annual pension of £80 in March 1612.
 He may have been the masque dancer.
 He was made a denizen of England in 1624.